Killing of Aboubakar Cissé: Context

-Aboubakar Cissé was a 22-year-old Soninke Malian and an undocumented immigrant living in France.
+Aboubakar Cissé was a 22-year-old Soninke Malian living in France.
 Trained as a carpenter, he was an active volunteer at the Khadidja Mosque in La Grand-Combe.

-On the morning of April 25, 2025, he was cleaning the Khadija Mosque before Friday prayers.
-It is reported that, around 8 a.m., Olivier H., a 20-year-old Frenchman of Bosnian origin, entered the temple.
+On the morning of 25 April 2025, he was cleaning the Khadija Mosque before Friday prayers.
+It is reported that, around 8 a.m., Olivier Hadzovic, a 20-year-old Frenchman of Bosnian origin, entered the mosque.
 Aboubakar Cissé chatted with him briefly before the two headed to the prayer room.
-As Aboubakar Cissé kneels to pray, H. allegedly stabs him about forty times.
-According to the police report, he then takes out his phone and films his dying victim while uttering Islamophobic remarks and expressed his intention to do so again.
+As Aboubakar Cissé knelt to pray, Hadzovic stabbed him about forty times.
+According to the police report, he then took his phone out and filmed his dying victim while spouting Islamophobic remarks and expressing his intention to kill again.
 He is alleged to have posted the video on Snapchat.
 Upon noticing a surveillance camera, he fled.

 Investigation

-According to media reports, Olivier H. was enabled by family complicity to hide successively in Béziers, then in Menton, before crossing into Italy.
-After a manhunt involving more than 70 investigators, H. finally surrendered to the Italian authorities on April 28, 2025 in Pistoia, in Tuscany.
+According to media reports, Olivier Hadzovic was enabled by family complicity to hide successively in Béziers, then in Menton, before crossing into Italy.
+After a manhunt involving more than 70 investigators, Hadzovic surrendered on 28 April 2025, turning himself in at a police station in Pistoia, in Tuscany, accompanied by a lawyer and a relative from Pistoia.
 He was taken into custody and then extradited to France.
 Although no ideological claim has been formally found, the anti-Muslim racist nature of the murder has been mentioned by several officials and media outlets.
-The Alès prosecutor Abdelkrim Grini also mentioned a possible morbid fascination of the perpetrator with death.
+After Hadzovic's arrest, Alès public prosecutor Abdelkrim Grini, who had viewed footage of the killing, described the incident as an act of terrorism.

 The National Anti-Terrorism Prosecutor's Office (PNAT) followed the case without taking charge of the investigation, considering that it was the act of an isolated individual.
 The Nîmes prosecutor states that he would have "acted in an isolated context, without ideological claims or links to an organization."

 Suspect background

-Olivier H. is the eldest of seven children.
-Born into a family of Roma from Bosnia and Herzegovina, he is a Christian and a French national.
+Olivier Hadzovic is the eldest of seven children.
+Born in Béziers to a Roma family from Bosnia and Herzegovina, he is a Christian and a French national.
 Aged around twenty, he received the revenu de solidarité active and "spent a good part of his time playing video games."

 His first examination shows "an important, even potentially decisive, psychological dimension."
 The report described him as expressing "desires to rape women, murder, or rape corpses" on online forums.
 According to his Italian lawyer, the young man admitted to the murder but denied acting out of hatred for Islam, stating that he had killed the first person he found.